-- 2.1.1 The cause of a cyber-related threat or incident may be natural, technological, or humancaused or evolve from an ongoing physical-world incident. - 2.1.2 Cyber-assets in both the public and private sectors in Wisconsin are vulnerable to a range of threats from hardware and software failures, to attacks by criminals, terrorists or nation state actors as an act of war.
-For a better understanding of vulnerability and its relationship to the range of cyber threats and potential impacts in Wisconsin, refer to the discussion on the Cyber Incident Severity Schema (Section III.D.). - 2.1.3 Cyber incidents may be a single element of a larger incident.
+- 2.1.1 The cause of a cyber-related threat or incident may be natural, technological, or human-caused or evolve from an ongoing physical-world incident. - 2.1.2 Cyber-assets in both the public and private sectors in Wisconsin are vulnerable to a range of threats from hardware and software failures, to attacks by criminals, terrorists, or nation state actors as an act of war.
+For a better understanding of vulnerability and its relationship to the range of cyber threats and potential impacts in Wisconsin, refer to the discussion on the Cyber Incident Severity Schema (Section 3.4). - 2.1.3 Cyber incidents may be a single element of a larger incident.
 Activities conducted pursuant to this annex work within state and local planning and incident command structures, complement existing plans and procedures, and are compliant with the National Incident Management System (NIMS).
 Detailed tribal, state, and local operational and strategic plans will support this annex. - 2.1.4 Each vulnerability imposes a degree of organizational risk.
 Managing these risks is the responsibility of government, non-government, and private sector organizations, all of which must understand the likelihood of an identified risk leading to an incident and the likely impacts of that incident.
-With that knowledge, organizations can establish their level of risk tolerance. - 2.1.5 Tools in the effort to establish a secure cyber-environment include:
+With that knowledge, organizations can establish their level of risk tolerance. - 2.1.5 Tools and operations in the effort to establish a secure cyber-environment include: - 2.1.5.1 Equipment: including network protection, intrusion detection, and encryption technologies. - 2.1.5.2 Planning: including developing and implementing a written and socialized comprehensive cyber-security approach.
+Plans should be reviewed and updated periodically to address new technologies and vulnerabilities.

-- 2.1.5.1 Equipment, including network protection, intrusion detection, and encryption technologies. - 2.1.5.2 Planning, including developing and implementing a written and socialized comprehensive cyber-security approach.
-Plans should be reviewed and updated periodically to address new technologies and vulnerabilities. - 2.1.5.3 Training, including programs that expand the whole community's knowledge of cyber-threats and security measures. - 2.1.6 Network risk tolerance, mitigation, and defense include: - 2.1.6.1 At the executive level, IT system owners evaluate vulnerabilities within their systems; determine the level of risk each imposes, and the organization's level of risk tolerance. - 2.1.6.2 Information technology managers evaluate and assign financial and other available resources to mitigate and protect against system risks in accordance with the organization's established risk tolerance. - 2.1.6.3 Operations level personnel implement mitigation and protective actions to defend the network against intrusion and disruption.
+- 2.1.5.3 Training: including programs that expand the whole community's knowledge of cyber-threats and security measures. - 2.1.6 Network risk tolerance, mitigation, and defense include: - 2.1.6.1 Identification by State Agencies and organizations of critical operations and systems. - 2.1.6.2 At the executive level, IT system owners evaluate vulnerabilities within their systems; determine the level of risk each imposes, and the organization's level of risk tolerance. - 2.1.6.3 Information technology managers evaluate and assign financial and other available resources to mitigate and protect against system risks in accordance with the organization's established risk tolerance. - 2.1.6.4 Operations level personnel implement mitigation and protective actions to defend the network against intrusion and disruption.